Dynamic substructuring: History

 The roots of dynamic substructuring can be found in the field of domain decomposition.
 In 1890 the mathematician Hermann Schwarz came up with an iterative procedure for domain decomposition which allows to solve for continuous coupled subdomains.
 However, many of the analytical models of coupled continuous subdomains do not have closed-form solutions, which led to discretization and approximation techniques such as the Ritz method (which is sometimes called the Rayleigh-Ritz method due to the similarity between Ritz's formulation and the Rayleigh ratio) the boundary element method (BEM) and the finite element method (FEM).
 These methods can be considered as "first level" domain decomposition techniques.

 The finite element method proved to be the most efficient method and the invention of the microprocessor made it possible to easily solve a large variety of physical problems.
 In order to analyse even larger and more complex problems, methods were invented to optimize the efficiency of the discretized calculations.
 The first step was replacing the direct solvers by iterative solvers such as the conjugate gradient method.
 The lack of robustness and slow convergence of these solvers did not make them an interesting alternative in the beginning.
 The rise of parallel computing in the 1980s however sparked their popularity.
 Complex problems could now be solved by dividing the problem into subdomains, each processed by a separate processor, and solving for the interface coupling iteratively.
 This can be seen as a second level domain decomposition as is visualized in the figure.

 The efficiency of dynamic modelling could be increased even further by reducing the complexity of the individual subdomains.
 This reduction of the subdomains (or substructures in the context of structural dynamics) is realized by representing substructures by means of their general responses.
 Expressing the separate substructures by means of their general response instead of their detailed discretization led to the so-called dynamic substructuring method.
 This reduction step also allowed for replacing the mathematical description of the domains by experimentally obtained information.
 This reduction step is also visualized by the reduction arrow in the figure.

 The first dynamic substructuring methods were developed in the 1960s and were more commonly known under the name component mode synthesis (CMS).
 The benefits of dynamic substructuring were quickly discovered by the scientific and engineering communities and it became an important research topic in the field of structural dynamics and vibrations.
 Major developments followed, resulting in e.g. the classic Craig-Bampton method.
+The Craig-Bampton method employs static condensation (Guyan reduction) and modal truncation techniques to effectively reduce the degrees of freedom in a system.